 Since that full closure never happened, brother Dawud was going to hold onto this fetish until he finally is able to resolve what happened when he was 13.
 Our work together gave him an opportunity to finally begin this process of healing from this traumatic event and eventual closure.

-What’s happening behind the themes of your unwanted sexual behaviours may point out to unresolved trauma.
+What’s happening behind the themes of your unwanted sexual behaviors may point out to unresolved trauma.

 The trauma becomes trapped in the body when the various emotions associated with it, whether that be anger, grief, pain, are not properly grieved and released in a more healthy and wholesome way.